apache/sling-whiteboard/remote-content-api/README.md

-# Sling Type System and Remote Content API prototypes
+# Sling Type System and Document-oriented Remote Content API prototypes

 This is a set of modules meant to demonstrate a Remote Content API for Sling, based on the Type System idea described at